 From the article in Jardin des Arts

 As a tribute, Escher wanted to develop one of the figures into a print.
-This prove more taxing in terms of time and energy than he expected.
-He wrote to George about it**:
+This proved to be more taxing in terms of time and energy than he expected.
+He wrote to his son George about it:

 ‘It is so surprisingly time-consuming; the hours fly by, the idea in my head only crystallises after a series of almost countless failures.
 There is actually nothing that interests me at the moment, except that idea, which, once, must become a visually perceptible image.
 Strictly speaking, I have no “right” to design anything new.
 I have just finished my overdue reprints, but it is with the insistence (inspiration, if you will, but that is such an overused word) that if you wait too long and crave, the idea fades.
 My contact with Albert Flocon in Paris caused a spark to ignite, a light that continued to burn for weeks.
 But on a bad day I noticed that it was a little less clear in my mind, and then I thought: it is now or never, and I threw the whole mess of printing ink and Japanese paper into a corner.
 It is just a KNOT that I want to make, the classic, topological, triple-bent knot, “Le Nœud”.
 Is it not surprising that a common knot, which seems so simple, turns out to be so difficult when you start drawing it?’***